WWE Rumors: Huge Update On Big Talent Mysteriously Missing From ‘SmackDown Live’

 The above tweet regarding the snow was posted on March 14, and that is the last time there has been any activity on his Twitter account.
 Ranallo is usually quite talkative on social media and it is very strange for him to just go silent, but there could be a good explanation.

-ComicBook.com brought up how Mauro Ranallo has a detailed history of suffering from depression and he has battled it numerous times in the past.
-He has even talked about it in different interviews and on social media which leads some to believe it’s what he is dealing with now.
+ComicBook brought up how Mauro Ranallo has a detailed history of suffering from depression and he has battled it numerous times in the past.
+He has even talked about it in different interviews and on social media, which leads some to believe it’s what he is dealing with now.

 If it is indeed true that Ranallo is once again battling depression, WWE is likely letting him take some time to recover and rest as his friends said.
 This also sheds an entirely different light on things and why he didn’t appear at the last two episodes of SmackDown Live.